-They turn around in unison, and Tootie explains, "Cindy's dropped out of the Queens race."
+"Cindy's dropped out of the Queens race," Tootie explains.

-"She's locked herself in our room, and she won't talk to anyone," says Sue Ann.
+"She's locked herself in our room, and she won't talk to anyone," adds Sue Ann.
 "We were just about to see if Mrs. Garrett could help."

-"Now just hang on," Jo pacifies, gesturing with her hands like she's patting down the excitement.
-"Don't get your pantyhose in a bunch.
-Maybe I can help."
+"Hang on," Jo pacifies, gesturing with her hands like she's patting down the excitement.
+"You guys run to Mrs. Garrett with every little problem?
+What if I can help?"

-"You hardly know her," Tootie responds, hands on hips.
-"What could you possibly say to Cindy that Mrs. Garrett couldn't do ten times better?"
+"You hardly know her," Tootie says, hands on hips.
+"What could you say to Cindy that Mrs. Garrett couldn't say better?"

-The brunette glares at the prepubescent girl and replies, "Where I'm from, you depend on your friends when you're in a bind.
-You don't go crying to your mommy or daddy every time you break a nail or step on one.
+Jo glares at the prepubescent girl.
+"Where I'm from, you depend on your friends when you're in a bind.
+You don't go crying to mommy.
 Give me ten minutes.
 If she isn't out by then, you can send for help."

 Knock.
 Knock.
 Knock.

-"Cindy, it's Jo," she shouts back with her face right next to the door.
-"I'm the girl you almost ran over with your hog."
+"Cindy, it's Jo," she shouts back with her face next to the door.
+"The girl you almost ran over with your hog."

 Natalie turns to Molly and whispers from behind Jo, "Cindy has a motorcycle too?"

-"The girl from downstairs," comes from the other side of the door.
+"The girl from downstairs," Cindy resolves from the other side of the door.
+She sounds closer now.

 "Yeah.
 Hey, listen.
 Do you think we could maybe have this conversation in the same room?
 If you don't let me in, I'm just gonna go get some tools and pry the door off."

-A quiet click of the door knob and Jo is on the other side, watching as Cindy retreats to where she had previously been sitting on a small study desk.
+A quiet click of the door knob and Jo is on the other side watching as Cindy retreats to on a small study desk that she sits on top of.
 She begins punching the pocket of her baseball glove with vigor.